vtexdocs/dev-portal-content/docs/guides/Integration-Guides/api-guides/setting-up-dkim-for-transactional-emails.md

 See the [Message Center API](https://developers.vtex.com/docs/api-reference/message-center-api?endpoint=post-/api/mail-service/pvt/providers/-EmailProvider-/dkim) reference for more details.

 ## Generating a DKIM key for your domain

+Follow the steps below to create a DKIM key for your domain:

 1. Make a request to the `POST` [Generate DKIM keys](https://developers.vtex.com/docs/api-reference/message-center-api?endpoint=post-/api/mail-service/pvt/providers/-EmailProvider-/dkim) endpoint.